 The Depositary will charge any party that receives ADRs against deposit of shares of Masisa common stock and any party surrendering any ADR for delivery of deposited shares of Masisa common stock or other deposited securities, property and cash evidenced by such ADRs, up to US \$5.00 for each 100 ADSs (or portion thereof) so issued or surrendered.
 However, no issuance or cancellation charge will be imposed for any exchange of ADRs required in connection with any split-up or combination of any ADRs.
-Except as otherwise agreed by us and the Depositary we will pay certain other charges of the Depositary and all charges of any registrar under the Deposit Agreement, except for taxes and other governmental charges (which are payable by holders of ADRs and persons) depositing shares of Masisa common stock), any applicable share transfer or registration fees on deposit or withdrawal of shares of Masisa common stock (which are also payable by such holders of ADRs and persons), such cable, telex, facsimile transmission and delivery charges and such expenses as are expressly provided in the Deposit Agreement to be at the expense of such holders of ADRs and persons and expenses that are paid or incurred by the Depositary in connection with the conversion into U.S. dollars, pursuant to the Deposit Agreement, of any other currency received by the Depositary will charge holders a fee for the distribution of proceeds of sales of securities or rights, such fee being in an amount equal to the fee for the execution and delivery of ADRs repetites or above which would have been charged as a result of the deposit of such securities (treating all such securities as if they were shares of Masisa common stock) but which securities are instead sold by the Depositary and the proceeds distributed by the Depositary to holders of ADRs.
+Except as otherwise agreed by us and the Depositary we will pay certain other charges of the Depositary and all charges of any registrar under the Deposit Agreement, except for taxes and other governmental charges (which are payable by holders of ADRs and persons) depositing shares of Masisa common stock), any applicable share transfer or registration fees on deposit or withdrawal of shares of Masisa common stock (which are also payable by such holders of ADRs and persons), such cable, telex, facsimile transmission and delivery charges and such expenses as are expressly provided in the Deposit Agreement to be at the expense of ADRs and persons), such cable, telex, facsimile transmission and delivery charges and such expenses as are expressly provided in the Conversion into U.S. dollars, pursuant to the Deposit Agreement, of any other currency received by the Depositary will charge holders a fee for the distribution of proceeds of sales of securities or rights, such fee being in an amount equal to the fee for the execution and delivery of ADSs referred to above which would have been charged as a result of the deposit of such securities (treating all such securities as if they were shares of Masisa common stock) but which securities are instead sold by the Depositary and the proceeds distributed by the Depositary to holders of ADRs referred to above which would have been charged as a result of the deposit of such securities (treating all such securities as if they were shares of Masisa common stock) but which securities